-The protection of the remnant population in Okgok Stream and management of the threats that are degrading the watershed are essential to the recovery of the species.
-These include managing the forest on the Sabana Plateau to maintain water quality and preserving forest cover adjacent to the stream to prevent sediment runoff.
-The latter also will preserve the microhabitat conditions (i.e., temperature, and humidity) that are essential to the species.
-Excluding deer from stream habitat or reducing their population will likely be necessary to improve and maintain water quality.
+The protection of the population in the Okgok Stream and management of the threats that are degrading the watershed are essential to the recovery of the species.
+These include managing the forest on the Sabana Plateau to maintain water quality, reducing or preventing excessive sedimentation from projects such as road grading/stabilization in the watershed, and preserving forest cover adjacent to the stream to prevent sediment runoff.
+The latter also will preserve the microhabitat conditions (i.e., temperature and humidity) that are essential to the species.
+Excluding ungulates from stream habitat or reducing their populations, in addition to reducing wildfire, will likely be necessary to improve and maintain water quality.
 In addition, based on what is known of other island damselflies, preventing the introduction of potential predators is critical.
 Thus, bolstering the biosecurity of Rota is of particular importance to the recovery of this species.